JohnGebreselassie/CookingList/JOURNEY.md

     c. gonna be using the ORM when i create my api, seems much more intuitive to use
     d.
 Only goal tomorrow is to start creating and testing endpoints, but it might be more difficult then i think
     e.
 Im giving myself all of next week to finish the CRUD
+8. 7/20+7.21
+	a.
+Began designing my API - CookingAPI_Outline.md aa.
+Originally did it in Obsidian and migrated it to my git repo, which is why there were no commits on 7/20
+	b.
+Includes database schema:
+		ba.
+Tables
+		bb.
+Table relationships
+		bc.
+Table fields
+	c.
+Includes API endpoints
+		ca. Listed all API endpoints
+		cb.
+Full implementations of all CRUD
+	d.
+To-do: implement CRUD, then implemtn secure endpoints